sailoog/openplotter-documentation/en/optional.md

 ####Buy a tested GPS/GLONASS USB dongle.

-Low-power, GPS/GLONASS compatible, NMEA-0183 output.
+Low-power, GPS/GLONASS compatible, NMEA 0183 output.

 http://www.sailoog.com/shop-category/openplotter

-##USB NMEA-0183 converter dongle
+##USB NMEA 0183 converter dongle
 ![](rs422.png)

-If you have sensors and electronics with NMEA-0183 outputs on board (depth, wind, heading...) you will need an USB converter to connect it to OpenPlotter.
-Additionally, you will be able to talk to electronics with NMEA-0183 inputs (autopilot).
+If you have sensors and electronics with NMEA 0183 outputs on board (depth, wind, heading...) you will need an USB converter to connect it to OpenPlotter.
+Additionally, you will be able to talk to electronics with NMEA 0183 inputs (autopilot).

-The NMEA-0183 hardware standard uses RS422 connectors but you may find some devices with RS232 as well.
+The NMEA 0183 hardware standard uses RS422 connectors but you may find some devices with RS232 as well.

-####Buy a tested USB NMEA-0183 bi-directional converter.
+####Buy a tested USB NMEA 0183 bi-directional converter.

 Select your right connector.